paboyle/Grid/_pages/docs/simd_targets.md

 #### Notes (Jan 2018):
-- Support for the AVX512 for Intel and GCC>=6.
-Clang still to be tested.
+* We currently support AVX512 for the Intel compiler and GCC (KNL and SKL target).
+Support for clang will appear in future versions of Grid when the AVX512 support in the compiler is more advanced.
-- For BG/Q only [bgclang](http://trac.alcf.anl.gov/projects/llvm-bgq) is supported.
+* For BG/Q only [bgclang](http://trac.alcf.anl.gov/projects/llvm-bgq) is supported.
 We do not presently plan to support more compilers for this platform.
-- BG/Q performances are currently rather poor.
+* BG/Q performances are currently rather poor.
 This is being investigated for future versions.
-- The vector size for the `GEN` target can be specified with the `configure` script option `--enable-gen-simd-width`.
+* The vector size for the `GEN` target can be specified with the `configure` script option `--enable-gen-simd-width`.

 {% include paginator.html %}